Sophia-G-Chan/MYTE/README.md

 ### Problem Space

-Why is your app needed?
-Give any background information around any pain points or other reasons.
+Have you ever struggled with balancing to-do lists and calendars?

+Regular apps either focus on lists without accounting for the time required to complete tasks or on calendars without flexibility of task management.
-I have found that when I make a to do list there is either an extra step to go from the to do list to the calendar.
+- When you make a to-do list there is either an extra step to go from the to-do list to the calendar.
+- Or if you only use calendar without to-do list, this does not account for completion of task.
+- Example of others having this [problem](https://answers.microsoft.com/en-us/msoffice/forum/all/how-can-i-integrate-the-to-do-tasks-into-the/9ba1819a-40e6-42da-9805-8f99a3cb0deb)

+JouneyTaks address this by helping users organize tasks wihtin the context of their busy schedules, avoiding task overload while accounting for both meetings and personal tasks.

 The goal is that on one page you can make your to do list and then also still see your calendar.

-The problem is that when you use Outlook or Google tasks they do not let you account for time to put into your calendar doing those tasks.
-Example of others having this problem https://answers.microsoft.com/en-us/msoffice/forum/all/how-can-i-integrate-the-to-do-tasks-into-the/9ba1819a-40e6-42da-9805-8f99a3cb0deb

-The second issue is that if you only use the calendar for your to do items is when you are scheduled for a meeting the time for that tasks is now lost so eventually this app will use AI to shift the tasks 'down' to the next available time and push all other tasks back.

-As a user you may find your self either loosing paper to do lists, not finding enough time to get your tasks done or just not getting your to do items done.
-JourneyTasks is designed to help the user manage their day so that a realistic expectation of what can be done in a day.
-For example if you make a to do list for 10 items today but have 5 meetings (30 min each) and each task takes 1 hour then you are not realisticly going to complete your tasks

 ### User Profile

-Who will use your app?
-How will they use it?
-Add any special considerations that your app must take into account.

-People that like to make to do lists.

-Pros:
-- you can access your todo list from anywhere
--
+JourneyTasks is for:
+- A user that wants to make a to-do lists but have it accessible from any device connected to the internet.
+- A user who juggles multiple responsibilities and needs help managing time-based tasks.
+- A user who needs help balancing school work, assignments, extracurriculars, and study time.
+- A user who needs to coordinate family activities, personal tasks, and work commitments.
+- A neurodiverse user who needs flexible scheduling and better task organization.

 ### Features